sdysch/k9-kmeans/README.md

 		- [ ] UMAP
 - [ ] Add CI tests for core functions
 - [ ] Derive classes in src//k9kmeans/clustering from a common base class, as they are all essentially doing the same thing, would make interface easier.
 Probably overkill
-- [o] Cluster evaluation:
+- [X] Cluster evaluation:
 	- [X] Add script to collapse cluster dimensions and plot
 	- [X] Add script to loop over multiple experiments and make plots
-	- [ ] Include metrics like silhouette score, elbow plot for kmeans, etc
+	- [X] Include metrics like silhouette score, elbow plot for kmeans, etc
-	- [ ] Number of points/cluster (how many are noise according to dbscan?)
+	- [X] Number of points/cluster (how many are noise according to dbscan?)
 - [ ] Log and save model used for embeddings

 <img src="Max.jpg" alt="Max" style="width:50%;">